micropython/micropython/README.md

   - `LV_COLOR_DEPTH=16` is needed if you plan to use the ILI9341 driver.
   - `LV_COLOR_16_SWAP=1` is needed if you plan to use the [Pure Micropython Display Driver](https://blog.littlevgl.com/2019-08-05/micropython-pure-display-driver).
 - `BOARD` - I use WROVER board with SPIRAM.
 You can choose other boards from `ports/esp32/boards/` directory.
-- `PYTHON=python2` - depending on your installed `pyparsing` version, you might or might not need this.
 - `deploy` - make command will create ESP32 port of Micropython, and will try to deploy it through USB-UART bridge.

 For more details please refer to [Micropython ESP32 README](https://github.com/micropython/micropython/blob/master/ports/esp32/README.md).